manhtrannnnnn/Single-Mips-Processor/README.md

 ## Project Structure

-- **/rtl**: Contains the Verilog source files for each module of the processor.
+- **RTL**: Contains the Verilog source files for each module of the processor.
-- **/verification**: Includes the testbenches used for simulation and verification of the processor.
+- **Verification**: Includes the testbenches used for simulation and verification of the processor.
-- **/specification**: Documentation and diagrams related to the project.
+- **Specification**: Documentation and diagrams related to the project.
 - **README.md**: This file, providing an overview of the project.

 ## Simulation and Testing